Yemen kills 10 militants, Sanaa faces carbomb threat

 The government responded with air strikes and the United States has repeatedly used drones to attack militants.
 Last year it used a CIA drone to assassinate a U.S. citizen whom prosecutors later said plotted an abortive attack abroad.

-In its directive, the Interior Ministry ordered security forces in Sanaa and surrounding rural areas to step up efforts to arrest those on its wanted list as well as suspect vehicles.
+In its directive, the Interior Ministry ordered security forces in Sanaa and surrounding rural areas to step up efforts "to seize wanted people and suspicious vehicles".